colbylwilliams/az-bake/README.md

 ## Sandbox

 In the context of `az bake`, a _sandbox_ is a collection of resources in a resource group that are used to create (or _"bake"_) custom VM images.
-It's a secure, self-contained environment where Packer will be executed from Azure Container Instance in a private virtual network.
+It's a secure, self-contained environment where [Packer][packer-docs] will be executed from [Azure Container Instance][azure-aci] in a private virtual network.
 A sandbox is required to use `az bake`.
-You can be create a new sandbox using the `az bake sandbox create` command.
+You can be create a new sandbox using the [`az bake sandbox create`](bake/azext_bake/_arm.py#az-bake-sandbox-create) command.

 Each sandbox includes a: